100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 Split Rock Mountain Trails (North) Split Rock Mountain has over 10 miles of hiking trails and the northern trails to South Rocks Overlook, Split Rock Mountain, and Ore Bed Overlook wind through beautiful forests to scenic overlooks.

-Treadway Mountain This is a moderate 7.6 mile hike (round trip) to a rocky, marble summit with view of Pharaoh Lake and the High Peaks.
+Treadway Mountain This is a moderate 7.6 mile hike (round trip) to a rocky, marble summit with a view of Pharaoh Lake and the High Peaks.

 Vanderwhacker Mountain A terrific 6-mile hike (round trip) through beautiful forests, wetlands, and beaver ponds, that passes by an old cabin ruin and leads to a firetower on the mountaintop with spectacular panoramic views.